munificent/craftinginterpreters/book/global-variables.md

 ```

 Up to now, our VM considered a "program" to be a single expression since that's
 all we could parse and compile.
-In a real Lox program, a script is a sequence of
+In a full Lox implementation, a program is a
-declarations.
+sequence of declarations.
 We're ready to support that now.

 ^code compile (1 before, 1 after)